tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='48'></a>__::math::geometry::tangentLinesToCircle__ *point* *circle*

-    Determine the tangent lines from the given point to the circle.
-There can be zero, one or two lines.
-(If the point is on the cirucmference or very close to the circle, then one line is returned.
-An arbitrary margin of 1.0e-10 times the radius of the circle is used to determine this situation.)
+    Determine the tangent lines from the given point to the circle\.
+There can be zero, one or two lines\. \(If the point is on the cirucmference or very close to the circle, then one line is returned\.
+An arbitrary margin of 1\.0e\-10 times the radius of the circle is used to determine this situation\.\)

       * list *point*